actix/actix-website/content/docs/application.md

 registering routes for resources and middlewares.
 It also stores application state shared across all handlers within same application.

-Applications act as a namespace for all routes, i.e all routes for a specific application have the same url path prefix.
+Applications act as a namespace for all routes, i.e. all routes for a specific application have the same url path prefix.
 The application prefix always contains a leading "/" slash.
 If a supplied prefix does not contain leading slash, it is automatically inserted.
 The prefix should consist of value path segments.